 Created in 2008, Urban Forms took its tentative first steps, and started work in 2009, which eventually led to Łódź's very first street art festival in 2011.
 In such a short time, a whole host of international artists from Spain's ARYZ, Brazil's OS Gemeos, China's DALeast, and national artists such as M-City, Raspazjan, Mona Tusz have splashed their creativity on the walls of many of Łódź's buildings and walls, rivalling what other cities like Berlin have to offer.
 Indeed, Łódź is increasingly being recognised as one of Europe's little gems...which most people have never heard of!
 You're here at a good time, discovering a city still grappling with its recently acquired cool credentials, but still obscure enough to raise an eyebrow at the very mention of the name amongst international tourists?
 "Woo-what?"

 At any rate, those with an interest in street art will have little trouble tracking it down in Łódź, and we’re making it even easier.
-We fully encourage you, especially in these warm months, to see as much of the murals, and street art installations, as you can.
+We fully encourage you to see as many of the murals, and street art installations, as you can.
 It's a pleasant adventure in itself as you inevitably get to see the city for yourself, including parts you would not otherwise have considered going.

-In addition to cataloguing and GPSing street art addresses throughout the city in our online street art section, we’ve also marked each location with a spray can symbol on the maps in the back of our guide, so you can literally use them to give yourself a tour of Łódź’s urban art.
-As for online, we've even listed all pieces of street art, old and new, to keep you informed if they still exist or not, to save you time from visiting a site, only to discover that once fantastic mural has been painted over, or worse, the building it was on is gone (if you find that piece has been painted over since we've last been, please, do let us know)!
+In addition, we have catalogued and GPSed street art addresses throughout the city in our online street art section, so you can literally use them to give yourself a tour of Łódź’s urban art.
+As for online, we've even listed all pieces of street art, old and new (if you find that a piece has been painted over since we've last been, please let us know)!